orion13579/COMM-2216-SetE-Group6/docs/configuration.md

 !["File Specifc Page"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image22HoverOverTrashcanIcon.PNG?raw=true)

 After the icon has been clicked, you should now see the file delete page as shown below.
+{: .pl-4 }

 !["Delete File Page"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image23DeleteFilePage.PNG?raw=true)

 **3.** Scroll to the bottom of the page.

-The page should look similar to below.
+For clarification, the page should look similar to below.
+{: .pl-4 }

 !["Delete File Page Botton Of Page"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image24DeleteFilePageBottomOfPage.PNG?raw=true)

 **4.** Click on the **Commit changes** button.

 For clarification, the button can be found here.
+{: .pl-4 }

 !["Delete File Page Commit Changes Button"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image25DeleteFilePageBottomOfPageHighlightCommitChangesButton.PNG?raw=true)

 The file is now deleted, your page should now have returned to your repository page similar to below.
+{: .pl-4 }

 !["Repository Page With File Removed"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image26RepositoryAfterFileDeleted.PNG?raw=true)

+---

 Now you should have all the tools you need to create, edit, and delete files in GitHub.
-This, in conjunction with the _Creating and Deleting Repositories_ instruction task allows you to create any project you may desire in GitHub.
+This, in conjunction with the _Creating and Deleting Repositories_ instruction task allows you to create any project you may desire using GitHub.
 However, you unfortunately can’t run these programs through GitHub directly.